proyec24/Reto-Tecnico-Qualifinds/README.md

 * Error handling and edge case coverage.
 * Ability to consume and transform external APIs.
 * Code reusability and modularity (if applicable).

+### Submit your app
+To submit your app, simply create a new branch and commit your changes.